Graphon mean field systems: Proofs for Section

 By adding and subtracting terms, we have

-where the last line uses the bounded and Lipschitz property of $b$ and Remark \ref{rmk:Wass-dual}.
+where the last line uses the Lipschitz property of $b$ and Remark \ref{rmk:Wass-dual}.
 The same estimate holds when $b$ is replaced by $\sigma$ in the last display.
 It then follows from Gronwall's inequality that

 Therefore the claim \eqref{eq:graphon-Wass-claim} holds.

 Using the claim \eqref{eq:graphon-Wass-claim}, we can immediately get pathwise uniqueness for the solution of \eqref{eq:limit-system-dense}.
 The pathwise existence also follows from \eqref{eq:graphon-Wass-claim} and a standard contraction argument (see e.g.\ \cite[Section I.1]{Sznitman1991}).
 To be precise, taking $\nu=(\Lmc(Y_u) : u \in I)$ where $Y_u(t) \equiv X_u(0)$ for $u \in I$ and $t \in [0,T]$, iterating \eqref{eq:graphon-Wass-claim} gives